yuvalmGS/gigaspaces-wiki-jekyll/sbp/mule-esb-example.markdown

 {code}
 \gigaspaces-xap-premium-8.0.1\bin\gs undeploy my-app-feeder
 {code}
-The Monitor Service will decrement the amount of verifier instances when there will be 50 ,40 30 and 20 Data objects with {{state=0}} within the IMDG.
+The Monitor Service will decrement the amount of verifier instances when there will be 50 ,40 30 and 20 Data objects with `state=0` within the IMDG.
 {indent}!GRA:Images^mule_scale_d.jpg!{indent}

 h1.
 Transaction Support
-You may add [transaction support|XAP8:Mule Event Container Transport#Transaction Support] to the Mule Service by adding the {{distributed-tx-manager}} and the {{tx-support}} tags.
+You may add [transaction support|XAP8:Mule Event Container Transport#Transaction Support] to the Mule Service by adding the `distributed-tx-manager` and the `tx-support` tags.
 Since we are using a clustered space we will be using the [Distributed Jini Transaction Manager|XAP8:Transaction Management#Distributed Jini Transaction Manager].

 (!)
 See also the [Polling Container Transaction Support|XAP8:Polling Container#Transaction Support] for additional details.